MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 ## Choose how often to update Office

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
-For more information, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
+For more information, see [Overview of update channels for Microsoft 365 Apps](overview-of-update-channels-for-office-365-proplus.md).

 ## Plan for additional languages